Breeds Category Icon Breeds

 • sw – Extreme piebald spotting

 The Pitbull is a carrier of all four ‘S’ alleles.
 Essentially, a White Pitbull has either a black or red base, but the ‘S’ allele covers his entire coat color with the color white.
-His other features, such as skin, nose, lips, and eyes, are the same as any other Pitbull, which can be blue, brown, black, etc. And it is the color of his features that allow you to identify between a true White Pitbull versus a Pitbull suffering from albinism or leucism.
+His other features, such as skin, nose, lips, and eyes, are the same as any other Pitbull, which can be blue, brown, black, etc. And it is the color of his features that allows you to identify between a true White Pitbull versus a Pitbull suffering from albinism or leucism.

 Albinism vs. Leucism

-Albino Pitbull Terrier
+Albino Pitbull Terrier face up close.

 Pitbulls that carry an Albino gene are genetically different than a Pitbull with a white coat.